helptheweb/scanner/README.md

 ### Options

 - `--url` or `-u`: Specify a single URL to generate an accessibility report for.
-- `--sitemap` or `-s`: Specify the URL of a sitemap to generate accessibility reports for multiple URLs.
 - `--help` or `-h`: Display help information about the available options.

 ### Examples